 - Carrots + Onion + Garlic.
 A combination of carrots, onions, and garlic helps pack in added nutritional value and creates a deep base of flavor.

 - Nonfat Greek Yogurt.
-My wholesome way of thickening the sauce and creating a creamy texture.
+Instead of homemade Hamburger Helper with cream cheese, Greek yogurt is my wholesome way of thickening the sauce and creating a creamy texture.

 - Cheddar Cheese.
-Sharp cheddar cheese melts into the sauce, helping to make it thick, rich, and DELISH!
+Forget homemade Hamburger Helper with Velveeta.
+Sharp cheddar cheese melts perfectly into the sauce, helping to make it thick, rich, and DELISH!

 - Hot Sauce.
 A dash of hot sauce adds the perfect amount of dimension and interest.
 This recipe isn’t spicy, but if you’d like it to be, you can certainly add more.